enricoDec/Estimating-indoor-occupancy-using-BLE/Deployment.md

 docker compose up -d
 ```
 The service should be available at: http://localhost:8086
 Access the web interface in your browser and follow the setup guide.
+NodeRed is configured to use `HTW` as organization, but can be manually changed if prefered.
 Be sure to write down the organization and the token (a new token can also be created later).
 Note when you copy the token in my experience the **copy to clipboard** button does not work correctly (copy&past manually).
 Go to Buckets and create a new one called `BLE_SCANS`.

 ## 1.6 Node-Red Stack
 Change to the Node-Red deployment directory: